DocJade/fluster_rs/src/filesystem_design/design_choices.md

 # A lot of stuff seems wasteful cpu wise...
 Think of it this way, 99% of the time we will be waiting for data from disk, so it evens out!

+# Why is an entire disk dedicated to information about the pool?

+Chances are, if you are using this filesystem, you are storing many files across many floppies.

+Finding a file is a slow and tedious process.
+We have to start from the first disk and search, possibly swapping between many disks before finding the file we are seeking.
+Most of this overhead comes from looking up the location of the file inode, not loading the file itself.

+Dedicating an entire disk to pool information lets us keep a cache of file locations, skipping the entire search process.
+This will result in fewer disk swaps, and a massive speedup in search time.